Name

 UK & Other Memorials

-Bengeo School Memorial – Location to be confirmed, Chipperfield Village Memorial, St Paul's Church Memorial, Chipperfield, St Matthew’s Church Memorial, Oxhey, Oxhey Baptist Chapel Memorial, Harrow Weald Memorial, Greater London, All Saints Church, Harrow Weald, Greater London, 2lt C Blackwell And Lt G Blackwell Harrow Weald Greater London
+Bengeo School Memorial - Location TBC, Chipperfield Village Memorial, St Paul's Church Memorial, Chipperfield, St Matthew’s Church Memorial, Oxhey, Oxhey Baptist Chapel Memorial, Harrow Weald Memorial, Greater London, All Saints Church, Harrow Weald, Greater London, 2lt C Blackwell And Lt G Blackwell Harrow Weald Greater London

 Pre War

 Charles Blackwell was born 1883 in Harrow Weald, Middx., to parents Samuel John and Elizabeth Blackwell (nee Howard) of the Crosse & Blackwell family.
-He was one of eleven.
+Baptised on 5th May 1883 in the Parish of Harrow Weald in Middlesex and was one of eleven children.
+Samuel Blackwell and his wife, Elizabeth, of the Crosse and Blackwell family, brought up their children at Brookshill House, Harrow Weald.

 In both the 1891 and 1901 census he was living at Brookshill House, Harrow Weald along with some of his family.
 He attended Bengeo School at Danesbury, Bengeo, Herts.
 The 1911 census shows him as a visitor at Foxburrow, Caterham Valley, (home of the Crosse Family) and he was employed as a solicitor’s articled clerk.